Por favor, use este identificador para citar o enlazar este ítem:

 Título : | Oil Extraction and Local Social Development in Ecuadorian Amazon |

-Autor : | Larrea Maldonado, Carlos Alberto Baroja Rojas, Camilo Durango Cordero, Juan Sebastián Menton, Mary Peck, Mika Sáenz García, Malki |
+Autor : | Larrea Maldonado, Carlos Alberto Baroja Rojas, Juan Camilo Durango Cordero, Juan Sebastián Menton, Mary Peck, Mika Sáenz García, Malki |

 Descriptores / Subjects : | EXPLOTACIÓN PETROLERA DESARROLLO SOCIAL IMPACTO SOCIOECONÓMICO CONDICIONES ECONÓMICAS CONDICIONES SOCIALES |